‘General Hospital’ Spoilers: New Couple Alert, Are Griffin And Olivia Official?

 General Hospital spoilers suggest that it might be a hard road for Duke’s son, as he already has enough demons on his back, and he probably doesn’t need another one by bedding Olivia.
 General Hospital viewers might remember the affair he had with Claudette while she was married to Nathan.

 There’s still the question of whether or not he will even be ashamed of sleeping with Olivia.
-If he isn’t disgusted he might seek comfort in her, which may lead to a relationship.
+If he isn’t disgusted, he might seek comfort in her, which may lead to a relationship.
 Crazier things have happened on the soap when it comes to official couples debuting on the show, so it’s very much an anything goes kind of storyline if that’s what the writers want.

 Do you think these General Hospital spoilers are telling of Griffin and Olivia’s new connection?
 Will Griffin be ashamed of jumping into bed with Olivia or will he find comfort?